sagesteppe/UFO_AIM_Panel1_Final_Report/README.md

 [UFO_bareground](https://github.com/sagesteppe/UFO_bareground)  compare the NOC values of bareground from a terradat summary to the benchmarks from the Reference Sheet of an ESD.

-## List of rpackages
+## List of R packages

 the following widely used packages are required for all scripts, or are common enough I can blanky say you should install them if you do not already have them:

 install.packages('tidyverse', 'data.table', 'sf', 'terra', 'caret', 'spsurvey', 'knitr', 'kableExtra')

+If you only have a couple of these, don't worry about copy and pasting the above; it will only update packages, or if they are current, R will gracefully not re-install them.

-the next packages are a little bit more uncommon, but are used throughout the project: install.packages('prism', 'bipartite', 'ggthemes', 'cowplot', 'ggpubr', 'waffle', 'hrbrthemes', 'grid', 'gridExtra', 'ggalluvial')
+The following packages are a little bit more uncommon, but are used throughout the project: install.packages('prism', 'bipartite', 'ggthemes', 'cowplot', 'ggpubr', 'waffle', 'hrbrthemes', 'grid', 'gridExtra', 'ggalluvial')

 prism (climate)